Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 Where "M" stands for '*MUST*' or '*MUST NOT*' requirement.
 "S" stands for '*SHOULD*' or '*SHOULD NOT*' requirement.
 And, "nnnn" is replaced by a number that is unique among all the requirements in the checklist, thereby "nnnn" becomes a unique requirement identifier.

+## Swagger Checklist Validation Tools ##

+[Samer to intro tools and describe each of them and how these tools would help them to validate Swaggers against this checklist]

 ## Naming - Swagger Checklist ##